redstone-finance/redstone-docs/docs/avs/running-avs-operator-mainnet.md

 ### RATT (RedStoneAVSTestToken) Strategy

 This is a temporary staking strategy.
-It will be replaced with the final AVS token in the future.
+It will be replaced with the RedStone token in the future.

 **Strategy Address:** [0x8a0386043D03EFAd02c992B77F60c0dDc3dBaaaE](https://etherscan.io/address/0x8a0386043D03EFAd02c992B77F60c0dDc3dBaaaE)